 'copyFromLocal $1 $2' command works similarly to 'put' command except that the source is restricted to a local file location:

 (the first argument, $1=<localsrc>) is copied to specified resource identifier (the second argument, $2=<target URI>)

 Do the following:

 - From Source module, open Add data wizard

 - On first screen select Add New Data To new Source.

-Create an Open Source Connection for OPENCONNECTOR if one does not exist
+Create a connection for OPENCONNECTOR if one does not exist

 [Connection Type: FILE, Protocol: OPENCONNECTOR, Connection String: “File:/”]

 - Source Connection: Add the Open Connector Connection just created